 Becoming aware of your everyday actions can be an easy first step to living a more waste-conscious lifestyle.
 If you were to make one small change and do it every day, the larger impact you can have is amazing!
 Here are a few suggestions to get you started.

 Remembering to bring your reusable totes when out shopping is an easy way to reduce your impact.
 Typically reusable totes are much stronger than plastic grocery bags, and offer a more sustainable option.

-→ Fun Fact: 5 TRILLION plastic bags are produced each year.
+→ Did you know?
+5 TRILLION plastic bags are produced each year.
 That’s enough to encircle the globe 7 times!

 2. Use a Reusable Thermos:

 Whether you’re an occasional tea drinker, or a daily Timmy’s kind of person, it’s fair to assume that we have all gone out for a cup o’ joe or latte.
 By investing in a to-go mug, you eliminate a large amount of single-use plastic from your life.
 Also, most coffee vendors offer a small discount when you bring your own cup.
 With this added incentive, why not make the switch?